Sell more, at a faster pace with Hubspot Sales

-It's not a perfect system, and I give it a 9.7 instead of 10 for 3 reasons...
+The CRM functionality straightaway impressed me, but it's not a perfect system, and I give it a 9.7 instead of 10 for 3 reasons...
 1 - the quoting tool in Pro doesn't have signing capabilities, and I think that's just plain absurd.
 It completely negates any value it would have provided otherwise.
 2 - It's not HIPAA compliant.
 I really wish it were, because it would make things SO much easier for my healthcare clients.
 I know businesses that begrudgingly use Salesforce and Pardot solely for the fact that they are HIPAA compliant.
 3 - incoming calls don't come through the software... it only works for outgoing - which is likely an incredibly complicated challenge.... but one they should try and fix.
 The ideas forum has hundreds of votes for this upgrade, so hopefully it's just a matter of time.

 For a complete list of features based on tier, click HERE.

 Integration Capabilities - 9.5 out of 10 stars